Women's Health: Your Body Keeps Time

 A national-level athlete: training felt harder and recovery slower at certain points in her cycle, especially the luteal phase.

 A shared language with her coach.
-They tuned the schedule to her cycle, and the self-blame on hard days disappeared.
+They tuned the schedule to her cycle, and the self-blame on the tough days fell away.

-The goal isn't to do less.
-It's to know when your body is primed to push.
+It's not about doing less.
+It's knowing when your body is ready to push.

 Anticipation instead of guesswork

-A working mother facing weeks where sleep degraded and mood followed, while the story "I'm just a bad sleeper" started writing itself.
+A working mother with young kids, hitting weeks where her sleep slipped and her mood followed, while the story "I'm just a bad sleeper" quietly wrote itself.

-Two different physiological worlds: follicular versus luteal nights, letting her separate cycle effects from real external stress.
+Two very different worlds, follicular nights versus luteal nights, which let her tell cycle effects apart from real outside stress.

-She front-loads recovery ahead of a luteal week — more meditation, gentler movement — and sees the difference in her data.
+Now she front-loads recovery ahead of a luteal week, with a bit more meditation and gentler movement, and can see the difference in her own data.

 The question shifted from "what's wrong with me?" to "I understand my body."